UnloadedHangar/CWissKnife-Override/README.md

 # Additional notes
 If you get caught by a creature while in God mode, Noclip / Speed sometimes won't help.
 I'm currently working on a better Noclip method, which will unstuck the player.
 In the meantime, you can always disable God mode / Infinite oxygen and wait for your inevitable fate.

-# Issues and suggestions
-Don't hesitate to report any issues or suggest new features over on the [project's Github](https://github.com/FlawTECH/CWissKnife).
-Contributions are welcome too !